MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 network, or flushed on network changes, to prevent a local adversary in one network from implanting a forged DNS record that allows them to track users or hinder their connections after they leave that network.

+An attacker who can prevent SVCB resolution can deny clients any associated security benefits.
+A hostile recursive resolver can always deny service to SVCB queries, but network intermediaries can often prevent resolution as well, even when the client and recursive resolver validate DNSSEC and use a secure transport.
+These downgrade attacks can prevent the HTTPS upgrade provided by the HTTPS RR ({{hsts}}), and disable the encryption enabled by the echconfig SvcParamKey ({{echconfig}}).
+To prevent downgrades, {{client-failures}}
+recommends that clients abandon the connection attempt when such an attack is detected.

 # IANA Considerations